ShadowDraco/frolics-chaos/README.md

     - ruby's when used (toggled) place blocks underneath and in front of the player while jumping and falling
     - create ruby blocks with "charged" ruby - all blocks disappear when ruby becomes uncharged
     - there is a delay when you jump, and it takes some timing (on purpose) have fun jumping absolutely everywhere!
+    - places a hollow shell that will not craft more rubies
     - UNcharges consume one ruby - so you can toggle before losing your last one
     - VERY good furnace fuel
     - **Ruby Armor** - better than diamond!
 Comes with enchants!
 High enchantability!